 OLE characterization

-It was obtained an extract with a concentration of 75 g/L (dry extract per wet extract) and a global extraction yield (mass of dry extract per mass of dry olive leaves) of 12,4 %.
-The antioxidant capacity of the extract was assessed with an IC50 of 35.70 mg/L and an AAI of 0,65.
-These results are comparative with those obtained by Chinarasu and coworkers (Chinnarasu et al., 2016).
-DATOS
+It was obtained an extract with a concentration of 75 g/L (dry extract per wet extract) and a global extraction yield (mass of dry extract per mass of dry olive leaves) of 12.4 %.
+The antioxidant capacity of the extract was assessed with an IC50 of 35.70 mg/L and an AAI of 0.65.
+These results are comparable with those obtained by Chinnarasu and coworkers (Chinnarasu et al., 2016), who make a similar extraction of olive leaves with CO2 and 50% of ethanol at 100 bar and 55ºC during 24 hours, and obtain a global extraction yield of 13.4% and an AAI of 0.65.

 Swelling of the polymer after the impregnation

-After the impregnation process, it was estimated a small swelling of the filament of 1.81 ± 0,11 %, which allowed the filament to continue to be used in the 3D printer.
-This result is in concordance with a previous work (Machado et al., 2022) that studied the swelling of PLA in its supercritical impregnation with ketoprofen at different conditions of temperature and pressures; the swelling percentage did not exceed 2% for the conditions of the present work.
+After the impregnation process, it was estimated a small swelling of the filament of 1.81 ± 0.11 %, which allowed the filament to continue to be used in the 3D printer.
+This result is in concordance with a previous work (Verano-Naranjo et al, 2021) that studied the swelling of PLA in its supercritical impregnation with ketoprofen at different conditions of temperature and pressures; the swelling percentage did not exceed 2% for the conditions of the present work.

 Antioxidant activity of the printed devices

+A priori, the effect of printing temperature should be a determining factor in the antioxidant activity of the printed devices, since high temperatures could degrade the major polyphenolic compounds in OLE that are responsible for this activity, as several authors have pointed out (Stamatopoulos et al., 2014; Attya et al., 2010).
+So, it was decided to study the effect on the reduction of the printing temperature from that indicated as ideal by the manufacturer (220 ºC), always within the optimal range (above 200 ºC).
+Regarding the printing speed, as a starting hypothesis it was proposed that at a higher printing speed, the polyphenolic compounds would spend less time in the printer nozzle at high temperatures, so their degradation would be less, and the antioxidant capacity would be greater.
+Thus, it was decided to study the effect of increasing the printing speed, from the optimum (40 mm/s) to the one in which the print quality is seriously compromised (60 mm/s) for the 3D printer used.

-To assess whether the different printing conditions studied affected the antioxidant activity of the printed material, the printed samples were subjected to a dissolution and extraction process, and the inhibition of oxidation against DPPH measured in the extract obtained are show in Figure 2.
-The statistical study of the effect of these parameters on antioxidant capacity is shown in the ANOVA table (Table 1) and in the Pareto diagram in Figure 3.
+To assess whether the different printing conditions studied affected the antioxidant activity of the printed material, the printed samples were subjected to a dissolution and extraction process, the inhibition of oxidation against DPPH was studied, and the ratio of antioxidant compounds is shown in Figure 1.
+The statistical study of the effect of these parameters on antioxidant capacity is shown in the ANOVA table (Table 2) and the Pareto diagram in Figure 2.

-Figure 1: Antioxidant activity of printed devices at different conditions of printing temperature (200, 210 and 220 ºC) and printing speed (40, 50 and 60 mm/s).
-The units of measure are percentage of inhibition or antioxidant capacity (AOC) (see equation 1) per mg of impregnated and printed sample.
+Figure 1: Antioxidant activity of printed devices at different conditions of printing temperature (200, 210, and 220 ºC) and printing speed (40, 50, and 60 mm/s).

-Table 2: ANOVA table for effects printing temperature (A) and printing speed (B) against antioxidant capacity of OLE impregnated and printed discs
+Table 2: ANOVA table for effects of printing temperature (A) and printing speed (B) against the antioxidant capacity of printed devices